hpmicro/hpm_sdk/samples/drivers/i2c/dma/master/README.md

 ## Running the example

+- Run slave first, and then run master.

-When the example runs successfully, the log would be seen on the terminal like:
+- When the example runs successfully, the log would be seen on the terminal like:
 ```
 I2C DMA master example
 The sent data are: